 Trying to select the right air filter for your Longmont home can be a daunting experience.
 What does my system require?
 Does the price reflect the quality?
-These are just a few of the questions that make selecting home air filters so mind-boggling.
+These are just a few of the questions that make the selection mind-boggling.
 Let Service Experts Heating & Air Conditioning try to help you de-mystify the air filter dilemma.

-Here’s an easy way to figure out how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Set the filter horizontally, then with standard table salt, start pouring the salt through the filter and see how much comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust particles of similar size pass through.
-You might want to upgrade your filter to something more efficient.
+Here’s a simple way to figure out how efficient your old filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then with standard table salt, begin to pour the salt through the filter then see the amount comes out the other side.
+If some or all the salt falls through the filter, then you can assume that the filter will let dust that same size flow through.
+You should probably upgrade your filter to an air filter that’s more efficient.

 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.